1 Introducing Zig

 1.2.2 The file root.zig

 Also, notice the @import() call at the first line.
 We use this built-in function to import functionality from other Zig modules into our current module.
-In other words, this @import() function works similarly to the #include pre-processor in C or C++, or, to the import statement in Python or Javascript code.
+This @import() function works similarly to the #include pre-processor in C or C++, or, to the import statement in Python or Javascript code.
 In this example, we are importing the std module, which gives you access to the Zig Standard Library.

 In this root.zig file, we can also see how assignments (i.e. creating new objects) are made in Zig.
 You can create a new object in Zig by using the following syntax (const|var) name = value;.
 In the example below, we are creating two constant objects (std and testing).
 At Section 1.4 we talk more about objects in general.